loganjsch/solemate/user_stories.md

   As a shoe company I want to be able to post my shoe to the site so that people will buy it and make me rich.

+Wholesale Retailar

+  As a manager in charge of a store that seels shoes, I want to be able to see which shoes are currently trending.

 Exceptions